Who Is John McEnroe?

-Born on February 16, 1959, in Wiesbaden, West Germany to a military household, John Patrick McEnroe Jr. was the eldest of three sons born to Kay and John McEnroe Sr. The family moved to the New York City borough of Queens in 1960, and McEnroe grew up primarily in the community of Douglaston, where he started to excel in sports during his early years.
+Born into a military household in Wiesbaden, West Germany, on February 16, 1959, John Patrick McEnroe Jr. was the eldest of three sons born to Kay and John McEnroe Sr. The family moved to the New York City borough of Queens in 1960, and McEnroe grew up primarily in the community of Douglaston, where he started to excel in sports during his early years.
 He eventually attended Trinity, a Manhattan-based prep school, where he continued to make athletics his focus.
 His younger brother Patrick would go on to become an esteemed tennis player as well.

 Early Tennis Career

 In 1977, a pivotal series of events in McEnroe's career took place after he graduated from high school.
 That year he traveled to Europe and won the French Juniors Tournament.
 Initially going for the junior title at Wimbledon as well, he shifted gears and tournaments upon qualifying for the men's competition.
 The 18-year-old then surprised everyone by becoming the youngest man to reach Wimbledon's semifinals, though he was eliminated by Jimmy Connors.